ProjectHackernewsGroup04/HackerNewsApp/readme.md

 # CI/CD chain
 For CI/CD we're using [CircleCI](https://circleci.com/).
 CircleCI allows us to version control the deployment process, as it uses simple yaml files to configure the workflow.
+There's a deployment process for the database, backend and frontend.
+The backend and frontend builds, tests and deploys the software, while the database project just configures a MongoDB instance with Docker and runs it.

 The CI/CD workflow works like the following: